Zen-Watch/zen-watch-ifttt-cloud-functions/README.md

 ### Submit to Zen.Watch
 - Please fork the repo, create your cloud functions (Lambda, Cloudflare Worker or any other platform)
 - Test it locally
-- Once you are satisfied, submit a pull request to the upstream zen.watch repository
+- Once you are satisfied, submit a pull request to this upstream zen.watch repository

 ### Coding Best Practices
 - Please make sure code and configuration / secrets are separated toa void accidentally private information exposure.